MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ### Reccomendations
 - AA should look to implement a split-priority tactic of ensuring on-time departures in the first half of the operational day to prevent rolling delays, while shifting to enhancing cabin appearance and consumer experience in the latter half of the day to impact the majority of customers.
+- Longer carrier delays are typically due to extensive maintenance issues, therefore, a minimum spare parts list should be implimented to ensure each airport has the equiptment available to repair an aircraft
 - Create an A/B test using DCA base as the experimental group.
 DCA is a smaller base with less traffic making it easier to impliment a testing strategy.
-It is also one of the bases struggling most with controllable delays allowing results to be readily apparent.
+It is also one of the bases struggling most with controllable delays, allowing results to be readily apparent.
-- Longer carrier delays are typically due to extensive maintenance issues therefore